 Physician Orders for Treatment

-All but four states — Alabama, Arkansas, the District of Columbia, and South Dakota — offer a type of medical order that allows individuals with serious illnesses or frailties to specify the medical treatments they would or would not want administered during a medical emergency.
+Nearly all states offer offer a type of medical order that allows individuals with serious illnesses or frailties to specify the medical treatments they would or would not want administered during a medical emergency.

 In most states, this document is called a Physician Order for Life-Sustaining Treatment, or POLST, for shorthand.
-But such orders are also known by other names with varying tortured acronyms: Medical Orders for Life-Sustaining Treatment (MOLST), Medical Orders on Scope of Treatment (MOST), Physician’s Orders on Scope of Treatment (POST), and Transportable Physician Orders for Patient Preferences (TPOPP).
+But such orders are also known by other names with varying tortured acronyms: Medical Orders for Life-Sustaining Treatment (MOLST), Medical Orders on Scope of Treatment (MOST), Physician’s Orders on Scope of Treatment (POST), Transportable Physician Orders for Patient Preferences (TPOPP) and Clinician Orders for Life-Sustaining Treatment (COLST).

 States that were early adopters of POLSTs, such as California and Oregon, at first specified they must be printed on bright pink paper so they could be easily spotted in a medical file—and other states followed suit.
 While many state forms still specify that bright pink is preferred, that distinguishing hue has proved to be a problem, as it cannot be easily read when photocopied.